mkrhca/C/TCPL/README.md

 2. the == sign
 3. A character written between single quotes represents an integer value equal to the numerical value of the character in the machine's character set.
 This is called character constant
 4. Example: 'A' is a character constant and its ASCII character set value is 65

+### 14-ex-1-8.c
+Write a program to count blanks, tabs, and newlines.

+### 15-ex-1-9.c
+Write a program to copy its input to its output, replacing each string of one or more blanks by a single blank.

+### 16-ex-1-10.c
+Write a program to copy its input to its output, replacing each tab by \t, each
+backspace by \b, and each backslash by \\.
+This makes tabs and backspaces visible in an
+unambiguous way.

 ### 17.c
 ```